edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 ### TypeScript project references

-Rspack supports TypeScript project references out-of-the-box, so you can use the new TS preset with Angular and benefit from the performance improvements without waiting for Angular to officially support it.
+**Rspack supports TypeScript project references out-of-the-box**, so you can use the new TS preset with Angular and benefit from the performance improvements without waiting for Angular to officially support it.

+### Known limitations

+Despite all the advantages of using Rspack with Angular, there are currently **some limitations and missing features**.
+Here are some examples:

+- Deferred Views
+- Hybrid Rendering
+- App Engine APIs
+- HMR
+- Build-time Prerendering (SSG)
+- Internationalization
+- Build-time value replacement (define)
+- Angular CLI Builder

+I created an [issue to document everything](https://github.com/Coly010/ng-rspack-build/issues/79) so we can have an overview of the limitations.
+Keep in mind that Rspack and Angular is still in POC status which means it is not bug-free.

 ## The future is bright